saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 ### Version Skew Strategy

-N/A. There will be no version skew since this work is all within 1 product subcomponent (WMCO).
+N/A. There will be no version skew since this work is all within 1 product sub-component (WMCO).
 The 8.y.z version of the official Red Hat operator will not have cluster-wide egress proxy support for Windows enabled.
 Then, when customers move to WMCO 9.0.0, the proxy support will be available.